-Just like for the industry-level analysis in Table 3, the factor-level analysis in Table 4 is misleading about the relative importance in terms of inflation fluctuations.
-The relative importance of changes in the cost of domestic production factors for inflation is shown in Figure 9.
+Sources: BLS, BEA, and author's calculations.
+Note: The "Average" column contains the average over the 17 years in the sample.
+Just like for the industry-level analysis in table 3, the factor-level analysis in table 4 is misleading about the relative importance in terms of inflation fluctuations.
+The relative importance of changes in the cost of domestic production factors for inflation is shown in figure 9.
 Three things stand out from this figure.
 The first is the relative importance of the fluctuations in factor costs of other types of capital for inflation.

 The second is the importance of fluctuations in TFP growth.
-In its purest form these are the supply shocks I discussed above.
-In practice, of course, the measured contributions of capital and TFP to PCE inflation are both potentially affected by the cyclicality of markups that the type of growth accounting method I use here does not take into account.
+In its purest form, these are the supply shocks I discussed above.
+In practice, of course, the measured contributions of capital and TFP to PCE inflation are both potentially affected by the cyclicality of markups, which the type of growth-accounting method I use here does not take into account.